WeGoToMars/vtzero-zig/README.md

 ## Features:

 - Full parity to vtzero functionality (as of version 1.2.0)
-- Complete port of the test suite from Catch2 to Zig's test system
+- Complete port of the test suite from Catch2 to Zig's test system + new tests for increased coverage
 - Improved performance!

 ## Using the library